-Isn’t it just astounding?
+Isn’t it astounding?

-Countless innovations, theories and creative feats have been achieved across all generations.
+Countless innovations, theories and creative feats have been achieved across generations.
 Our species has continued to unfailingly evolve and grow progressively over the years.
 I believe that all our accomplishments are a testament to our boundless ability to manifest the unseen.

 No other living entity on the planet has a brain with a mechanism that is as complex and sophisticated as ours.
 With over a 100 billion neurons, it enables us to synthesize, organize and memorize information at rapid speeds.
 If we learn how to use it correctly, we will have direct access to its magical potential.

-I like to compare our minds to a pet that we are trying to domesticate.
-The pet is capable of giving you lots of love and doing cool tricks if you take the time to understand and train it.
 On the other hand, if you neglect it and fail to enforce any form of discipline, you will have to deal with an animal that’s out of control – that will chew on your furniture and pee on your freshly cleaned carpets!

 Perhaps you were waiting on a guy or girl you really liked to get back to you after an enjoyable first date.
 Or perhaps your boss had suddenly started treating you differently in the office.
 Or your doctor had asked you to take some tests to get a prognosis on something unusual he’s detected in your body.

-- Watch your information diet: Just as we need to feed our bodies with nutritious foods, we should be nourishing our minds with high quality information.
-We are bombarded with so much “mental junk food” in the media that it will require a concerted effort on our part to prevent it from infiltrating our consciousness.
+4. Watch your information diet: Just as we need to feed our bodies with nutritious foods, we should be nourishing our minds with high quality information.
+We’re bombarded with so much “mental junk food” in the media that it will require a concerted effort on our part to prevent it from infiltrating our consciousness.
 We should instead seek out knowledge and wisdom that can help us grow and become a better person.
 Look out for books, blogs, role models or anything inspirational that can guide you.

 All my best on your journey,